spiritEcosse/trends-infrastructure-staging/README.md

-# helloworld-infrastructure-staging
+# trends-infrastructure-staging

-This repo holds the Kubernetes configuration files for the helloworld application.
+This repo holds the Kubernetes configuration files for the trends application.

 ## Target Environment